wmingcr/LeetCode-Java/189 Rotate Array/README.md

 I know how to do, but don't know to code it.
 The one who figured it out must be genius.

 See solutionFinal for details.

+# One question for Method 5

+While there is a circle beginning with start, how to prove (start+1) is not covered after fisrt circle?